onlyjigar2772/learning/README.txt

 About this section:

+This is a self reference repo.
+I will push out contents which will aid me learning skills that i wish to over a span of time.

 I have signed up for the below website.
-Going forward i will spend time learning technologies and skill that are relevant to me.

 https://www.codecademy.com/learn